ehmry/genode/README.md

 ## Todo
 - Append git revision info to version string.
-- Compile object files to a '.o' file in a store directory, rather than directly on the output path.
 - Strip compilation and link outputs so that source code and intermediate object files don't get interpreted as runtime dependencies.
 - Find a better way to handle include directories